 Address: 15973 213th Avenue, Orleans, IA 51360

 Anglers of all skill levels are challenged by the variety of the water’s feisty game fish – walleye, northern pike, bass, bluegills, catfish, and bullheads.
-The park’s boat launch accommodates ski boats, sailboats, and canoes on the blue water’s surface.
+The park’s launch accommodates ski boats, sailboats, and canoes on the surface of the blue water.
 Closer to shore, scuba and snorkeling tours are popular.

 And after a long day of play, exit the lake using one of the nearby boat ramps, but don’t take too long because the grill is hot, and it is time to eat.
 This is when family picnics rule at Pikes Point, with several picnic tables and a great view of the glacial basin.